Riccia or Frolla? Whatever the choice, the Neapolitan sfogliatella is always a greedy goodness! Here's where to find the best!

 economic 081 402218 Via Toledo, 66

 Historical Sicilian pastry transplanted in Naples in 1925 in the hilly part of the city of Naples that for generations is a reference point for confectionery processing.
 The Bellavia family has separated in various branches, those preferring Rione Alto, those who prefer to open a chocolate shop.
-Surely the desserts are very light and tasty and the crowd that fills the room at every hour is the most tangible proof of it.
-Breakfast with coffee and sfogliatella is now part of many little rituals of the Neapolitan hill areas.
+Surely the desserts are very light and tasty and the crowd that fills the place every hour is the most tangible proof.
+Breakfast with coffee and sfogliatella is now one of the many little rituals of the Neapolitan hill areas.

 The curly and frolla sfogliatelle of Carraturo are so good and renowned to be ordered all over Italy and abroad.
 The famous pastry shop, located near Porta Capuana, is the perfect combination between taste and tradition, thanks to hot, flawless, practically perfect puffs, with a particularly delicate consistency of the puff pastry and creamy fillings, fragrant, tasty and of excellent quality.